Aszeal/stock-analysis/README.md

 ## Summary

 ### Avantages and Disadvantages of Refactoring Script
+Refactoring is something that can be very beneifical for the efficiency of VBA.
+Usually, refactoring should be utilized when your code is completely finished and runs correctly.
+Only then, can you conduct refactoring.
+Refactoring serves many purposes suchs, improve the speed of execution, more cleaner code, and ease-of-use.
+Now, refactoring can be harmful if your code is not correctly scripted.
+User will try to refactor a clients code, but will utterlyubeacause the original code is buggy; resulting in the creation of more bugs in the code.
+In conclusion, refactoring is a powerful tool that should be utilized once your script is running properly.

 ### Avantages and Disadvantages of The Original and Refactored VBA Script